IceDefcon/IceNET.DmaEngine/README.md

 	4th ---> RDI

 In order to connect to the TCP server and talk to SQL database a TCP client is required

+IP Address mus be change to Server Address

+TCP Client and pthreads on the Server side will be terminated when "exit" command is send

 	#include <netdb.h>
 	#include <stdio.h>